subinamehta/training-material/topics/proteomics/tutorials/Proteogenomics/proteogenomics_NovelPeptide_Analysis/Novel_peptide_analysis.md

 ### MVP

-> The spectra from these novel peptides can be viewed using MVP by selecting the output from the mz to sqlite tool.
+> The spectra belonging to these novel peptides can be viewed using MVP,this can be achieved by selecting the output from the mz to sqlite tool.
 > Here is a step by step proteogenomic view of the novel peptides obtained from running this workflow:

 > 1) Click on the â€œVisualize in MVP applicationâ€, it will open up a new window for MVP.